Creating Google Cloud Functions With Kotlin

 There are a few critical dependencies.

-Functions-framework-API allows us to write lightweight functions that run in many different environments, including Google Cloud Functions and Cloud-run.
+The Functions-framework-API allows us to write lightweight functions that run across many environments, including Google Cloud Functions and Cloud Run.

 Java-function-invoker enables us to run the function locally for testing.